 Thinking without borders: A short history of the present

-Thinking Without Borders: A Short History of the Present is a free 10-week course in university-level humanities.
-It will explore contemporary concerns such as truth and lies, power and freedom, nations and rights, culture and identity as seen from the perspective of writers, historians, philosophers and artists.
+Thinking Without Borders: A Short History of the Present is a free 10-week course in university-level humanities that ran April - June 2017.
+It explored contemporary concerns such as truth and lies, power and freedom, nations and rights, culture and identity as seen from the perspective of writers, historians, philosophers and artists.

-Students will gain an understanding of how the disciplines of history, philosophy and literature work, and how they provide tools for analysing, interpreting, and understanding the forces that shape the world today.
+Students gained an understanding of how the disciplines of history, philosophy and literature work, and how they provide tools for analysing, interpreting, and understanding the forces that shape the world today.

 How the course is taught